-Services that are covered for you What you must pay when you get these services Needed to evaluate or stabilize an emergency medical condition.
+Services that are covered for you What you must pay when you get these services Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.
 A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
 The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.
-Cost-sharing for necessary emergency services furnished innetwork. within 24 hours for the same condition.
+Cost-sharing for necessary emergency services furnished innetwork.
+You do not pay this amount if you are admitted to the hospital within 24 hours for the same condition.
 If you are admitted to a hospital, you will pay cost- sharing as described in the "Inpatient hospital care" section in this benefit chart.
 You pay these amounts until you reach the out-of-pocket maximum.
 Worldwide coverage for emergency department services.
 This includes emergency or urgently needed care and emergency ambulance transportation from the scene of an emergency to the nearest medical treatment facility.
 Transportation back to the United States from another country is not covered.
 Pre-scheduled, pre-planned treatments (including dialysis for an ongoing condition) and/or elective procedures are not covered.
 Services provided by a dentist are not covered. \$50 copayment for worldwide coverage for emergency services.
 You do not pay this amount if admitted to the hospital within 24 hours for the same condition.
 If you are admitted to a hospital, you will pay cost-sharing as described in the Inpatient hospital care section in this benefit chart.
 Please see Chapter 7 Section 1.1 for expense reimbursement for worldwide services.
-If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must return to a network hospital in order for your care to continue to be covered or you must have your inpatient care at the out-of-
+If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must return to a network hospital in order for